nahamsec/Resources-for-Beginner-Bug-Bounty-Hunters/assets/hardware.md

 ## Hardware & IoT ⚙️

 ### Resources
-- [Exploitee.rs Wiki](https://www.exploitee.rs/index.php/Main_Page) - IoT Wiki Page with a bunch of Info when getting into Hardware
+- [Exploitee.rs Wiki](https://www.exploitee.rs/index.php/Main_Page) - IoT Wiki Page with a bunch of Info when getting into Hardware (provided by @securibee 🐝)
 ---
 back to [Intro Page](/README.md)